Symphony Environmental

 “Oxo-degradation” is defined by CEN in TR15351 as “degradation identified as resulting from oxidative cleavage of macromolecules.”
 This describes ordinary plastics, which abiotically degrade by oxidation in the open environment and create microplastics, but do not become biodegradable except over a very long period of time.
 They can be recycled, but cannot be composted.

-By contrast, “oxo-biodegradation is defined by CEN as ‘degradation resulting from oxidative and cell-mediated phenomena, either simultaneously or successively’.”
+By contrast, “biodegradation is defined by CEN as ‘degradation resulting from oxidative and cell-mediated phenomena, either simultaneously or successively’.”
 This means that the plastic degrades by oxidation until its molecular weight is low enough to be accessible to bacteria and fungi, who then recycle it back into nature.
 These plastics are tested for degradation, biodegradation, and ecotoxicity according to ASTM D6954.

-The Consumer Goods Forum are right to exclude oxo-biodegradable plastics from their list of problematic plastics.
+The Consumer Goods Forum are right to exclude d2w biodegradable plastics from their list of problematic plastics.
 The European Chemicals Agency has studied them and found no evidence that they create microplastics; they have been proved by the three-year Oxomar study to biodegrade even in the marine environment; and they can be recycled at scale with no need for separation.
 They are not designed for composting.

 oxo degradable vs biodegradable plastic